-In a default install of Journyx API Key authentication is disabled.
+In a default install of Journyx, API Key authentication is disabled.
 An Administrator must first turn on the ability to use an API Key, and must then grant the ability to create API Keys to users.

 Enable API Keys

-- In the Security section check "Allow User API Keys to authenticate API requests.
-Can be used in lieu of passwords for service integrations such as with Zapier."
+- In the Security section check the box for Allow User API Keys to authenticate API requests.
+Can be used in lieu of passwords for service integrations such as with Zapier.

 Grant users the ability to generate API Keys

-- First try to locate two roles called: "API Key Generate" and "API Key Sign In".
+- First try to locate two roles called: API Key Generate and API Key Sign In.
 If you have these two roles, simply assign them to users.